If we can learn anything from horses, it is that many concepts hold true as clearly in life as they do in the world of horses.

 If you listen carefully, you can find answers to your questions from every interaction with the horses.

-These little tidbits can help you along your path, reminding you of important insights that can serve to guide you as you live life and develop, learn and grow.
+These little tidbits can help you along your path, reminding you of important insights we learn from horses that can serve to guide you as you live life and develop, learn and grow.
 Here are just five:

 5. Keep Finding Your "Edge"